mifi/SimpleInstaBot/README.md

 - Run the bot on the same internet connection (e.g. WiFi) as you normally use your phone with the Instagram mobile app.
 It will reduce the chance of being flagged
 - Use conservative parameters (max follows/unfollows per day 150 and max 20 per hour, maybe even start out lower, and work your way up)

+## API / programmatic bot

+SimpleInstaBot is built on [instauto](https://github.com/mifi/instauto) - you can instead use that if you want to program your own headless bot.

 ## How to run on Raspberry PI